lvzrr/jmake/README.md

 # jmake

 **jmake** is a minimalistic, fast Java build tool.
-It supports incremental compilation, native JNI-based test execution, parallel builds, and a cache system for releases.
+It supports incremental compilation, native JNI-based test execution, parallel builds, and a release cache system.

 ---